Few places in life bring people together like a shared journey on a train.

 Over the course of 40 years and an estimated 200,000 photographs, Mr Wang has captured candid moments of his fellow passengers on every railway line in China.

-One Billion Journeys features 45 absorbing images from his expansive collection, some of which have never been exhibited before, grouped into the themes of Loving & Caring, Entertainment & Boredom, Work, Comfort and Health & Spirituality.
+One Billion Journeys featured 45 absorbing images from his expansive collection, some of which had never been exhibited before, grouped into the themes of Loving & Caring, Entertainment & Boredom, Work, Comfort and Health & Spirituality.

-As well as immersing you in moments from other people's lives, the exhibition documents a profound period of change in China's history.
-Early images showing crowded passenger trains used by rural workers to commute long distances to big cities are contrasted against later shots demonstrating the growth and pace of technological and social change as China 'opened up' to the outside world.
+As well as immersing you in moments from other people's lives, the exhibition documented a profound period of change in China's history.
+Early images showing crowded passenger trains used by rural workers to commute long distances to big cities were contrasted against later shots demonstrating the growth and pace of technological and social change as China 'opened up' to the outside world.

 "Mr Wang has captured scenes of life to which we can all relate."

 Charlotte Kingston, Head of Interpretation and Design, National Railway Museum